-84 intermediate marshes.
-The lower parts is dominated by willow (Salix spp.) and scattered vegetation cover.
-Yearly precipitation normal is equivalent to 675 millimeter per year, while the temperature normal is -10°C for January and 12°C for July.
-Snowcover at the study area
+86 The lower parts is dominated by willow (Salix spp.) and scattered forests of mountain birch

+- 87 (Betula pubescens), the mid areas sedges, grasses, patches of dwarf birch (B. nana) and - 88 snowbed communities, while the highest parts lack continuous vegetation cover.
+Yearly - 89 precipitation normal is equivalent to 675 millimeter per year, while the temperature normal - is -10°C for January and 12°C for July.
+Snowdepth at the study area is 1-3 m deep during winter and snowcover persists from early October to late May.
+Based on field observations
-85 forests of mountain birch (Betula pubescens), the mid areas of sedges, grasses, patches of

-86 dwarf birch (B. nana) and snowbed communities, while the highest parts lack continuous

-- is 1-3 m deep during winter and persists from early October to late May.
-The main predators - on juvenile and adult rock ptarmigan in the study area were gyrfalcon (Falco rusticolus) and - 91 golden eagle (Aquila chrysaetos), with occasional observations of red foxes (Vulpes vulpes),

-92 arctic foxes (V. lagopus) and wolverines (Gulo gulo).
-Potential additional predators on egg

-- 93 and chicks includes raven (Corvus corax) and hooded crow (C. cornix). - 94
+92 and previous studies, important predator species on juvenile and adult rock ptarmigan in the

+- 93 study area include gyrfalcon (Falco rusticolus) and golden eagle (Aquila chrysaetos), red - 94 foxes (Vulpes vulpes), arctic foxes (V. lagopus) and to a limited extent wolverine (Gulo gulo). - 95 Potential additional predators on eggs and chicks includes raven (Corvus corax) and hooded - 96 crow (C. cornix).

-95 2.2.
+98 2.2.
 Field data collection

-96 Rock ptarmigan were captured at night in the winter of 2012-2013, with handheld spotlights

-97 and long-handled dip nets from snowmobiles.
-Similar approach has been used in previous

-98 studies on willow ptarmigan (L. lagopus) in Norway (Sandercock et al., 2011).
-At capture,

-99 birds were aged as juveniles or adults and sexed, and morphometric measures (weight (g)

-- and wing length (mm)) were taken.
-We sexed and aged (juvenile: born the proceeding - summer, adults: all older birds) the birds based on plumage coloration, wing length, and - 102 patterns of pigmentation of the outer primaries (Bergerud et al., 1963).
-In total, we captured - and radio collared 84 rock ptarmigan (n= 44 males, n=40 females, n=50 juveniles, n=34 - adults) across the two seasons.
-Note that there was a marked difference in the proportion of - juveniles among captured birds in 2012 (78%) and 2013 (24%), corresponding well with a large difference in breeding success in 2011 (high) and 2012 (low) respectively (E. B. Nilsen,
+99 Rock ptarmigan were captured at night in the winter in 2012 and 2013, with handheld 100 spotlights and long-handled dip nets from snowmobiles.
+Similar approach has been used in 101 previous studies on willow ptarmigan (L. lagopus) in Norway (Sandercock et al., 2011).
+At capture, birds were aged as juveniles or adults and sexed, and morphometric measures 102 103 (weight (g) and wing length (mm)) were taken.
+We sexed and aged (juvenile: born the 104 proceeding summer, adult: all older birds) the birds based on plumage coloration, wing 105 length, and patterns of pigmentation of the three outermost primaries (Bergerud et al., 106 1963).
+In total, we captured and radio collared 84 rock ptarmigan (n= 44 males, n=40 107 females, n=50 juveniles, n=34 adults) across the two seasons.
+Note that there was a marked 108 difference in the proportion of juveniles among captured birds in 2012 (78%) and 2013 (24%), corresponding well with a large difference in breeding success in 2011 (high) and 109

-107 pers com based on line transect data on willow ptarmigan from the study area).
+110 2012 (low) respectively (E. B. Nilsen, pers com, based on line transect data on willow

+- 111 ptarmigan from the study area). - 112

-Each bird was marked with a uniquely numbered leg ring, and instrumented with a necklace VHF-radio transmitter (Holohil, 12g) with a 24 months expected battery life.
-The collars had shown that necklace radios of this size have little to no effect on the demographic
+113 Each bird was marked with a uniquely numbered leg ring, and equipped with a necklace

+114 VHF-radio transmitter (Holohil Systems Ltd, 10/15g) with a 24 months expected battery life.

-111 mortality switches, so that we could detect when a bird was dead.
-Previous studies have
+- 115 The collars had mortality switches, so that we could detect when a bird was dead.
+Previous - studies have shown that necklace radios of this size have little to no effect on the - 117 demographic parameters or movements of ptarmigan under natural conditions (see - 118 Sandercock et al., 2011 and citations therein). - 119

-113 parameters or movements of ptarmigan under natural conditions (see Sandercock et al., either conducted radio-triangulation at relatively close distances (from 50 m - to a few hundred meters) to obtain precise positions, or obtained just one signal so we could determine the state of the bird based on the mortality switch.
-When tracking from the air,

-- 114 2011 and citations therein). - 115

-116 Radio collared birds were tracked from the ground or air at irregular intervals.
-When tracking 117 from ground (using ski or snowmobile during winter, and on foot during spring/summer), we
+120 Radio collared birds were tracked from the ground or air at irregular intervals.
+When tracking

-121 we used either a small winged aircraft or a small helicopter.
-Whenever we obtained a

-- mortality signal, we tried to locate the bird on the ground to determine the cause of death. - 123 In addition, we were notified by small game hunters in the region when a marked bird was - shot (hunting is allowed from August/September-February in this part of Scandinavia).
+- 121 from ground (using ski or snowmobile during winter, and on foot during spring/summer), we - either conducted radio-triangulation at relatively close distances (from 50 m to a few - 123 hundred meters) to obtain precise positions, or obtained just one signal so we could - determine the state of the bird based on the mortality switch.
+When tracking from the air, - 125 we used either a small winged aircraft or a small helicopter.
+Whenever we obtained a - 126 mortality signal, we tried to locate the bird on the ground to determine the cause of death. - 127 In addition, we were notified by small game hunters in the region when a marked bird was